You are here:

 Curriculum: role of the link governor

-Understand your role as a curriculum link governor and questions you can ask subject leaders to challenge and support them.
+Understand your role as a curriculum link governor, including during coronavirus, and find out what questions you can ask subject leaders to challenge and support them.

 This article is for you if your role involves looking at your school's cross-curricular, topic-based or theme-based curriculum.
 This approach is more common in primary schools than secondary.

 If your role is linked to a specific subject, take a look at more specific guidance here.

 The link governor role is only one piece of the puzzle - read our article about the governing board's role in monitoring the curriculum.

 We worked with our associate education experts Jane Owens, Lorraine Petersen and Keith Clover to write this article.

 Depending on how your school sets up its leadership structure, this might mean working with:

 You're not expected to be a curriculum expert, to judge the subject the same way an inspector would, or to know as much as

 The Key has taken great care in publishing this article.
 However, some of the article's content and information may come from or link to third party sources whose quality, relevance, accuracy, completeness, currency and reliability we do not guarantee.
 Accordingly, we will not be held liable for any use of or reliance placed on this article's content or the links or downloads it provides.
 This article may contain information sourced from public sector bodies and licensed under the Open Government Licence v3.0.